Skip to main content

 Embrace the chaos

 It's OK for your session to look messy.
 Young players, especially, often swarm around footballs like bees to a honey pot.
 As Matt states below, the important thing is to keep football fun.
+When thinking about heading, remember it's age-dependent, so please refer to FA heading guidance.

 Interested?
 Check out the five goals, five ways session.